2bttns/.github/profile/README.md

 Please ensure that your contributions adhere to the [Contributor Covenant Code of Conduct](./profile/CODE_OF_CONDUCT.md).

 ## Contact 🗣️
-For any inquiries or questions, please contact our support team at friends@2bttns.com.
+For any inquiries or questions, please contact our support team at [friends@2bttns.com](mailto:friends@2bttns.com).

-Visit our website at [www.2bttns.com](https://www.2bttns.com) for more information about 2bttns and our other products.
+Visit our website at [www.2bttns.com](https://www.2bttns.com) for more information.